 Years later, they’re still on Page 1 for a lot of that stuff, even though their domain authority is in the 30s.

 So…if it’s not abundantly clear.
-If you’re following us, be prepared to get content on Keyword Research and Content Strategy for Solo Creators.
+If you’re following us, be prepared to get content on SEO and Content Strategy.
 That’s our niche.
 If this is you, and you need help with figuring out a solid strategy that helps you get to where you want to be, reach out on Twitter and let me know what you’re needing help with.
 If it seems like something the rest of our audience might also find useful, I just might write an article about it. 🙂